EdDataScienceEES/tutorial-Kirstb-04/README.md

 # Final Assessment in Data Science 2024: Creating a tutorial

-**Overall Tutorial Aim:** To give the reader a comprehensive overview of how to use Github in a tutorial that will act as a part two to the coding club's
+**Overall Tutorial Aim:** To give the reader a comprehensive overview of how to use Github, in a tutorial that will act as a part two to the coding club's [Intro to Github for version control](https://ourcodingclub.github.io/tutorials/git/) tutorial.

-Although some parts may seem simple
+When first starting the Data Science course I was completely new to Github and it took me quite a while to get to grips with it.
+I had never heard of a markdown document before, I didn't understand what merge conflicts were or how to resolve them, and I couldn't even figure out how to delete and move files about in my repository.
+Many of my peers were having the same issues and so I saw a gap in the coding club tutorials that I wanted to fill.
+This tutorial will therefore cover many of the basics of Github and will have the following format;